 As much as possible (excepting confidential material), all parties will have access to the same information.

 Multiparty Options Development Working Group recommendations will be formulated in an open and transparent manner.

+Matters that may affect First Nations rights and title will be discussed at appropriate Tier 2 processes (e.g. FN-DFO Committee, G2G consultations).

 Best Available Information